materialsvirtuallab/nano266/labs/lab4/README.md

   file using `File->Export Data`.
 Choose the VASP POSCAR format, even though we will not be using VASP for our calculations.

-Using the coordinates, you will need to modify the `fcc_surf_gen.py` to work for the (111) lattice plane.
+Using the coordinates (e.g., viewing the POSCAR file in a text editor), you will need to modify the `fcc_surf_gen.py` to work for the (111) lattice plane.
 Look at `Al.111.bulk.pw.in.template` and `Al.111.surf.pw.in.template`.
+Note
-Note that we are now using a hexagonal Bravais lattice setting.
+that we are now using a hexagonal Bravais lattice setting.

 Repeat your calculations of surface energy in Q1 for the (111) lattice plane.
 You do not need to search for the optimal lattice parameters again.
 You need to work out the appropriate hexagonal lattice parameters based on your optimal cubic lattice parameters.
 Use a $16 \times 16 \times 1$ $k$-point grid for your slab calculations.
 Also, you may perform your calculations using 2 vacuum layers and 3 slab layers.
-There is no need to redo the convergence.
+There is no need to redo the convergence study.

 Report your final (111) surface energy for Al in Jm $^{-2}$.
 Discuss how the atom at the surface has relaxed and comment on why the relaxtion occurs the